Gimme the Power (2012 film)

 Gimme the Power is a 2012 Mexican documentary film by Olallo Rubio about the band Molotov.

 Synopsis

-Olallo Rubio traces the history of the Mexican rock band Molotov and their wider significance to Mexican politics explaining how Mexican rock music has always had a rather ambiguous relationship with the Mexican government and society in general since the late 1950s, passing through the Avandaro Festival's La Onda hippie generation until modern times.
+Olallo Rubio traces the history of the Mexican rock band Molotov and their wider significance to Mexican politics.
+Further, the film explains how Mexican rock music has always had a rather ambiguous relationship with the Mexican government and society in general since the late 1950s, and it reviews the Avandaro Festival's La Onda hippie generation until modern times.